 The Russian pianist,Sofya Gulyak is our affiliated artist for 2012/13.
 She became the first woman to win the Leeds International Piano Competion in 2010.

-Read MoreFrom the 15th Sept 2026 to the 15th Nov 2026, all disciplines across the arts, sciences, and the medical world are invited to submit abstracts detailing original research, which offers new perspectives concerned with the embodiment of the performer, and/or issues broadly relating to this topic.
+Read MoreFrom the 15th Sept 2025 to the 15th Nov 2025, all those working in the arts, sciences, and the medical worlds are invited to submit abstracts detailing original research, which offers new perspectives concerned with the embodiment of the performer, and/or issues broadly relating to this topic.
 Suggested topics below will be welcomed, but not confined to: The historical reasons for the separation of the mind/body in musical education Neuroscientific evidence on the ‘brain to body loop’.
 Biomechanics ― muscular skeletal issues concerning the performer’s body.
 Biofeedback for neuromuscular re-education.
 Moved by emotions: the auditory factor.
 The state of embodied...

 Read More